-Did you know that the number one reported condition for medical marijuana cards is pain?
-In Colorado, 92% of patients, over 86,000 people, use cannabis to treat their chronic pain.
+Did you know that pain is the number one reported condition for medical marijuana cards in the U.S.?
+In Colorado alone, 92% of patients, over 86,000 people, use cannabis to treat their chronic pain.
 Research on CBD and pain management has shown great promise and people are increasingly turning to cannabinoid therapy as the harms of opioids garner more attention and scrutiny.

 Why people are turning to CBD oil for pain

 People are turning to CBD oil to treat their pain more and more.
 Whether acute to chronic, pain can be located in different areas of the body and may be experienced at different intensities.
 This wide range of pain complaints among individual may call for different types of treatment that are more comprehensive than just swallowing a general prescription pill.
 The good news is that CBD can be applied topically or consumed orally.
 Furthermore, CBD can be taken sublingually, smoked, eaten, or even vaporized, depending on the product.
 In this way, CBD can treat pain very specifically rather than generally, because let’s face it, one size does not fit all.

 How Can I Actually Use CBD for Pain?